PythonSanSebastian/pyss-FAQ/README.md

 **Frequently Asked Questions - Hopefully we'll have an answer for you here...**

 If not, please contact us.

+You can create an <a href="https://github.com/PythonSanSebastian/pyss-FAQ/issues" >issue</a> in this repository to contact us.

 General
 -------